denisse-orellana/ecommerce_system/README.md

 # eCommerce's System

 This project covers a series of improvements in the system due to the changing needs of the entity.
-The new funcionality extends to products with associations of color and size, the category level must have subcategories and an independent stock variable.
+The new funcionality extends to products with associations of color and size, the addition of subcategories and an independent stock variable.
 Changes are summarised in the model diagram.

 ## Ruby & Rails version